Back to the archive

 What we keep seeing in Shopify CRO work is this: teams say “conversion is down” but do not isolate the exact step where loss begins.
 Without funnel-level diagnosis, optimization effort gets spread too widely.

 Funnel analysis should measure transition quality across each stage, not only top-line conversion.
+That is what lets a team stop debating vague explanations and focus on the one step where commercial loss is actually concentrated.

 Funnel analytics visual representing Shopify step-by-step conversion tracking.